Planning on Thanksgiving holiday travel? Many in the D.C. area are staying put.

 “We’re seeing more people on a daily basis than we have in the last few months,” said Christina Saull, spokeswoman for the Metropolitan Washington Airports Authority, which manages Dulles International and Reagan National airports.

-Even so, Saull said passenger volumes are down about 60 percent compared to 2019, when trade group Airlines for America projected 30.6 million people would travel over a 12-day period around Thanksgiving.
+Even so, Saull said passenger volumes are down about 60 percent compared with 2019, when trade group Airlines for America projected 30.6 million people would travel over a 12-day period around Thanksgiving.

 Saull said travelers are largely following requirements to wear masks and practice social distancing.
 She said free masks are available at airport information desks.
 Many airlines also are making masks available.

 In a briefing with reporters last week, TSA Administrator David Pekoske said the agency expected its busiest days around the holiday will be Wednesday and Sunday.
-He also encouraged those who are traveling to be patient with others since it will be the first time many are traveling since the pandemic began.
+He also encouraged those who are traveling to be patient with others because it will be the first time many are traveling since the pandemic began.

-Pekoske emphasized changes TSA has made to screening procedures to protect travelers and its workers.
+Pekoske emphasized changes the TSA has made to screening procedures to protect travelers and its workers.
 Officers are required to wear masks and gloves.
 Gloves will be changed out following each pat-down and if a passenger requests they be changed, he said.

 Pekoske said acrylic barriers have been installed in areas where travelers come into contact with TSA officers and passengers are being asked to place their boarding passes on document scanners instead of handing them to officers.
-At National Airport, TSA is piloting the use of face scanners to verify travelers’ identities.
+At National Airport, the TSA is rolling out the use of face scanners to verify travelers’ identities.

-Nick Calio, chief executive of Airlines for America, said that while U.S. carriers expect a slight bump in passenger traffic during this holiday period, numbers will be down significantly compared to last year.
+Nick Calio, chief executive of Airlines for America, said that while U.S. carriers expect a slight bump in passenger traffic during this holiday period, numbers will be down significantly compared with last year’s.

 “Our data shows that even on the busiest days, we’re going to be down nearly 40 percent or more or 60 percent or more,” Calio said.
 He added that roughly one-quarter of planes remain parked.